-Zoom not only offers text and video chat (you can do calls as well), it also has built in recording features that Skype was previously lacking.
+Zoom offers text and video chat (you can do calls as well), and it also has built-in recording features that Skype needed to include.
 With Zoom, you can automatically record the class and save it locally or in the cloud (up to 5 GB) for your students to download at their convenience.

-With Skype by contrast, there is now a record feature where you call is saved in the cloud for 30 days.
-After 30 days the recoding is deleted so you as the teacher will need to manually download your online class locally if you want to store and share them beyond 30 days.
+With Skype, there is now a record feature where your call is saved in the cloud for 30 days.
+After 30 days, the recording is deleted, so you, as the teacher, will need to manually download your online class locally if you want to store and share them beyond 30 days.

 So depending on your style, Zoom or Skype may be better.
-We personally like the ability to store recording automatically for students to download later without us needing to do anything.
+We like the ability to store recordings automatically for students to download later without us needing to do anything.
 If 5 GB is too limiting, you can upgrade your Zoom storage.

 The best feature of Zoom for any online teacher is the ability to assign your students to work in groups via the breakout room feature.
-A breakout room is a Zoom meeting variant in which you can split the participants into as many separate sessions as you like.
+A breakout room is a Zoom meeting variant where you can split the participants into as many sessions as you like.
 Participants can be divided into these independent sessions automatically or manually, or they may pick and create their own.

 No user names or passwords

-Students can log into your online classroom using only the secure link you provide them.
-In addition you can set a specific password for added security but it’s not required.
-This allows for ease of use for both you and your students when it comes to logging in and attending class as there are no passwords or user names required for your students.
+Students can log into your online classroom using only your secure link.
+In addition, you can set a specific password for added security, but it’s not required.
+This allows for ease of use for both you and your students when logging in and attending class, as there are no passwords or user names required for your students.

-This is equally helpful when dealing with young learners under 13 years of age as they are often too young to have their own account.
-In short, to teach on Zoom the only thing your students need to do is download Zoom to their computers and click a link.
+This is equally helpful when dealing with young learners under 13, who are often too young to have an account.
+In short, to teach on Zoom, your students only need to download Zoom to their computers and click a link.

-Skype allows this as well in that you can share a specific link and someone can join the call, even if they don’t have a Skype account.
-However, you can’t setup recurring meetings in Skype
+Skype also allows this in that you can share a specific link, and someone can join the call, even if they don’t have a Skype account.
+However, you can’t set up recurring meetings on Skype.

 Setup recurring meetings with Zoom

-A recurring meeting is where you set a specific, sharable link to your class that does not expire and allows you to host a class at the same time each week, month or for over a year.
-This is really helpful as an online teacher because as your students don’t need a user name or password to access their Zoom class.
+A recurring meeting is where you set a specific, shareable link to your class that does not expire and allows you to host a class simultaneously each week, month, or for over a year.
+This is helpful as an online teacher because your students don’t need a username or password to access their Zoom class.

-When you use the Zoom Whiteboard, your ideas can be represented in a variety of visual ways.
+When you use the Zoom Whiteboard, your ideas can be represented in various visual ways.
 Students may expand and clarify their thoughts utilizing sophisticated whiteboarding tools and work in pairs using the breakout room feature.
 Zoom Rooms for Touch is compatible with online whiteboards and Zoom client accounts.

-Create a virtual whiteboard right inside of a Zoom meeting and collaborate with your students from outside the room.
-Create a discussion with other users about your ideas and findings, complete with smart connectors, sticky notes, drawing tools, and comments.
-Consider using sticky notes to categorize information in real time.
+Create a virtual whiteboard inside a Zoom meeting and collaborate with your students from outside the room.
+Discuss your ideas and findings with other users, complete with intelligent connectors, sticky notes, drawing tools, and comments.
+Consider using sticky notes to categorize information in real-time.

 Use the share sheet to quickly post your online whiteboards with other Zoom users.
-Last, Zoom Whiteboards are saved automatically after a meeting, during a meeting or outside of one.
+Last, Zoom Whiteboards are saved automatically after a meeting, during, or outside of one.
 Any teacher knows the value of being able to use a whiteboard in a classroom.

 Feature and price breakdown